manuelhenke/henkebyte/content/about-me.md

   <div class="row justify-content-center">
     <div class="col-12 col-sm-8 col-md-9">
       <p class="lead">
-        Hey there!
+        Hello everyone!
 I am Manuel Henke, 27 years old and from the heart of Berlin, Germany.
-At the moment I'm working as a researcher at the Technische Universität Berlin.
-Privately I'm just starting to get involved with open source development and have already started some small projects which are presented on this website.
+Currently, I'm working as a researcher at the Technical University of Berlin.
+On a personal level, I'm just starting to get involved with open source development and have already started some small projects that are presented on this website.
       </p>
     </div>
     <div class="col-8 col-sm-4 col-md-3">